-All survivor benefits combined must not exceed 100% of the old-age or disability pension the deceased received or was entitled to receive.
+The maximum combined survivor benefit is 100% of the old-age or disability pension the deceased received or was entitled to receive.

 Survivor settlement: A lump sum of one month of the old-age or disability pension the deceased received or was entitled to receive is paid for each six-month period of coverage.